 Hello!
-I am Brian Pinches, and I have been using Clydesdale horses for the last 15 years.
+I am Brian Pinches, I have been using Clydesdale horses for the last 20 years.

-I have become involved with harness making via Lee Grover in Queensland where my son Andrew took over the business “L for Leather” and then I took over the business from Andrew.
+I have become involved with harness making via Lee Grover in Queensland where my son Andrew took over the business “L for Leather” and then I took over the business from Andrew 1n 2010.

-I import a range of horse collars, including standard and adjustable collars, and hames from the Amish in the United States.
-All the collars we import are gamma irradiated on entry to Australia as the collars are filled with long length rye straw.
-The collars are made to Australian conditions and to suit heavy horses.
+I import a range of horse collars, including adjustable and standard collars, and black hames from the Amish in the United States.
+All the collars we import are gamma irradiated on entry to Australia as the collars are filled with long length rye straw in the rim.
+The collars are made to Australian conditions with extra wear pads for the chains and to suit heavy horses.

 I use American collars and American harnesses with my Clydesdale horses in a variety of different activities, including to plough with; I use them on the drives I go on up to 280 kms at a time over a 12 day period.
 I demonstrate a range of equipment from a Chandler reversible shave plough, set of disks, single mould board plough, scuffler, spring tyne scuffler, sled or slide depending where you live.
 I have used both the standard and adjustable collars with the horses.
 I find the American style horse harness very useful because it allows you to go from ploughing to cart work to pair work without using totally different harnesses, as the harness has breeching and pole straps included in the harness design.

 I can manufacture horse harnesses to suit horses of the following breeds: Clydesdale horses, Percheron horses, Shire horses, Suffolk punch horses, Draught horses, or other types of heavy horses.